 If we don’t acknowledge this, we trigger the amygdala, we trigger social and emotional threats and people can’t engage fully.

-Center Marginalized Voices.
+Center Voices of Groups that have been Marginalized.
 Note on terminology: there is no agreement on the proper terminology to use to describe those groups that have been historically and are currently excluded from conversations and power.
 We used the term marginalized here to show that one group has historically had and used power over other groups.